osm2pgsql-dev/osm2pgsql-website/_manual/D-upgrading.md

 It is frequently better to reimport as this will also recluster the tables and remove table or index bloat.

+#### Upgrade to 1.7.0: Changes to Index

+From version 1.7.0 the [bucket index](#bucket-index-for-slim-mode) for the slim mode is enabled by default.
+It can considerably reduce the size of the index on disk.
+This will only affect new osm2pgsql imports, existing imports will keep working with the old index type.
+See the [chapter on the bucket index](#bucket-index-for-slim-mode) for details and upgrade options.

 #### Upgrade to 1.5.0: Changes to Flex and Multi Outputs

 The multi output has been removed.
 You should switch to the flex output.